orlissenberg/ansible-oh-my-zsh/README.md

 Role Variables
 --------------

-zsh_users : list of the users to install Oh My Zsh for.
+zsh_users : list of users to install Oh My Zsh for.

 Dependencies
 ------------